St Peter's Church, Westleigh, Greater Manchester: Architecture

 The church is constructed in red brick with Runcorn sandstone dressings.
 It has a slate roof.
 Its plan consists of a three-bay nave with a north aisle and a south porch, a two-bay chancel with a north vestry, and a central tower.
 Along the sides of the church are two-light flat-headed windows with Decorated tracery.
 The porch is gabled and has a niche for a statue above the doorway.
 The tower has buttresses, a three-light transomed window, and flat-headed bell openings.
 At the top of the tower is a parapet with an ashlar frieze below it, and a pyramidal roof.
-The east and west windows have five and four tramsomed lights respectively.
+The east and west windows have five and four transomed lights respectively.

 Inside the church the arcade between the nave and north aisle is carried on circular sandstone columns with moulded capitals.
 The stone reredos contains four niches with statues.
 The alabaster pulpit is large and elaborate; it was formerly in Manchester Cathedral.
 The stained glass in the east window dates from 1949 and is by Abbott and Company of Lancaster.
 The font incorporates polygonal shafts of green marble.